The Phantom of the Opera (novel): Plot summary

-In the 1880s, in Paris, the Palais Garnier Opera House is believed to be haunted by an entity known as the Phantom of the Opera, or simply the Opera Ghost.
-A stagehand named Joseph Buquet is found hanged, the noose around his neck missing.
+In the 1880s, in Paris, the Palais Garnier Opera House is believed to be haunted by an entity known as the 'Phantom of the Opera', or simply the 'Opera Ghost', after stagehand Joseph Buquet is found hanged, the noose around his neck missing.

-At a gala performance for the retirement of the opera house's two managers, a young, little-known Swedish soprano, Christine Daaé, is called upon to sing in place of the Opera's leading soprano, Carlotta, who is ill, and Christine’s performance is an astonishing success.
-The Vicomte Raoul de Chagny, who was present at the performance, recognizes her as his childhood playmate and recalls his love for her.
+At a gala performance for the retirement of the opera house's managers, a young, little-known Swedish soprano, Christine Daaé, is called upon to sing in place of the opera's leading soprano, Carlotta, who is ill.
+Christine's performance is a success.
+Among the audience is the Vicomte Raoul de Chagny, who recognizes her as his childhood playmate and recalls his love for her.
 He attempts to visit her backstage, where he hears a man complimenting her from inside her dressing room.
 He investigates the room once Christine leaves, only to find it empty.

 At Perros-Guirec, Christine meets with Raoul, who confronts her about the voice he heard in her room.
-Christine tells him she has been tutored by the Angel of Music, whom her father used to tell them about.
+Christine says she has been tutored by the "Angel of Music", whom her father used to tell her and Raoul about.
 When Raoul suggests that she might be the victim of a prank, she storms off.
 Christine visits her father's grave one night, where a mysterious figure appears and plays the violin for her.
-Raoul attempts to confront it but is attacked and knocked out in the process.
+Raoul attempts to confront the figure but is struck and knocked out in the process.

-Back at the Palais Garnier, the new managers receive a letter from the Phantom demanding that they allow Christine to perform the lead role of Marguerite in Faust and that Box 5 be left empty for his use, lest they perform in a house with a curse on it.
-The managers assume his demands are a prank and ignore them, resulting in disastrous consequences, as Carlotta ends up croaking like a toad, and a spectator dies after the chandelier suddenly drops into the audience.
+Back at the Palais Garnier, the new managers receive a letter from the Phantom demanding that they allow Christine to perform the lead role of Marguerite in Faust and that box five be left empty for his use, lest they perform in a house with a curse on it.
+The managers assume his demands are a prank and ignore them.
+Soon after, Carlotta ends up croaking like a toad, and a chandelier drops into the audience, killing a spectator.
 The Phantom, having abducted Christine from her dressing room, reveals himself as a deformed man called Erik.

 Erik intends to hold her prisoner in his lair with him for a few days.
-Still, she causes him to change his plans when she unmasks him and, to the horror of both, beholds his noseless, sunken-eyed face, which resembles a skull dried up by the centuries.
-Fearing that she will leave him, he decides to hold her permanently, but when Christine requests release after two weeks, he agrees on the condition that she wear his ring and be faithful to him.
+Still, she causes him to change his plans when she unmasks him and, to the horror of both, beholds his skull-like face.
+Fearing that she will leave him, he decides to hold her permanently.
+However, when Christine requests her release after two weeks, he agrees on the condition that she wear his ring and be faithful to him.